Chemical & Physical Sciences Equity Resources

 Additional EDI Initiatives

-Weekly EDI posts are included in the CPS department's weekly digest/e-newsletter, and we have many activities in the works, including a planned climate and demographic survey, summer research opportunities, and undergraduate training modules.
+Weekly EDI posts are included in the CPS department's weekly digest/e-newsletter, and we have many activities in the works.
 In addition, CPS has the following initiatives underway:

 The department is also active in supporting and organizing EDI-related public events.
 A screening of the documentary film Picture a Scientist was held in November 2020, hosted Dr. Freeman Hrabowski III for the E.A.
 Robinson Lecture in February 2022, and co-sponsored the performance of the one-woman show TruthValues in September 2022.

-The department provides a number of resources for graduate students, including a student manual, and funding for conference and research travel, degree completion, pedagogic and professional development, and support during parental leave.
+The department provides a number of resources for graduate students, including a student manual, and funding for conference travel, degree completion, pedagogic and professional development, and support during parental leave.
 CPS provides a graduate student handbook.
-The department also recently introduced Mentor Café, a program pairing senior and incoming graduate students to help the latter navigate their entry to UTM.
+The department also runs Mentor Café, a program pairing senior and incoming graduate students to help the latter navigate their entry to UTM.

 « Back to Resources by Academic Department